 Public Place Accidents

-If you have been injured in a public place, you may be entitled to damages.
+If you have suffered an injury or had a public place accident, you may be entitled to damages.
 In Queensland, public place injuries fall under the authority of the Personal Injuries Proceedings Act.
 Other states and territories have their own legislation in relation to these claims.

 Employees who have been injured in the workplace may also need to pursue compensation under the Personal Injuries Proceedings Act.
 The act applies in cases when a staff member is injured while working for a company to whom they are contracted.